olly-evans/terminal-pathfinding/README.md

 - HORIZONTAL SCROLLING FOR SMALLER TERMINAL WIDTHS.
 START CURSOR AT SCREENCOLS-1.
 - POTENTIALLY MAKE CX INCREMENT BY 10 OR SOMETHING OTHERWISE.

+- Might be able to disable auto-wrap in disableRawMode(), but this will affect visualizer.
 - setup welcome menu with algorithm selection using cursor.

 - Could also add fn + arrkey to skip to top/bottom and far left/right.